HomerReid/scuff-em/README.md

                    lumped-element passives, etc.
                    scuff-RF can compute

- -- scuff-cas2D
+ -- scuff-cas2D:

- -- scuff-cas3D
+ -- scuff-cas3D:
  -- scuff-caspol:  Tools for computing Casimir forces between 2D and
                    3D objects of arbitrary geometries and material properties, as well as Casimir-Polder potentials for polarizable molecules in the vicinity of complex material surfaces.

- -- scuff-neq      A tool for modeling non-equilibrium fluctuation-induced
+ -- scuff-neq:     A tool for modeling non-equilibrium fluctuation-induced
                    electromagnetic phelomena such as radiative heat transfer, thermal self-propulsion and self-rotation, and
                    non-equilibrium Casimir forces.

- -- scuff-static   A tool for computational electrostatics: Capacitance
+ -- scuff-static:  A tool for computational electrostatics: Capacitance
                    matrices of conductor arrays, solutions of Laplace's equation in the presence of dielectrics and conductors held at fixed potentials, etc.